Captain William Sotheron, 62nd Regiment of Foot, ca.1782

 Retired: 10 August 1790

-Died: 7 February 1806
+Died: Darrington, 7 February 1806

-The eldest son of William Sotheron, originally of Pontefract (1727-1789), and Sarah (née Savile) of Darrington, who were married on 13 February 1751, this young pedigreed officer began his military career at the age of 15 as a cornet in the Royal Regiment of Horse Guards (the Blues), one of the premier regiments in the entire British Army, with a commission dated 6 June 1770.
-Undeterred by the unusually high cost of commissions in this regiment, Sotheron soon after purchased a lieutenancy in the Blues on 3 November 1773.
-What convinced Sotheron to leave his elite, but comparatively sedate, horse regiment for service in one of the most junior infantry regiments of the British army bound for overseas service is unknown.
+William Sotheron began his military career at the age of 15 on 6 June 1770 as a cornet in the Royal Regiment of Horse Guards (the Blues), one of the premier regiments in the entire British Army.
+Undeterred by the unusually high cost of commissions in this regiment, Sotheron was able to secure a lieutenancy in the Blues on 3 November 1773.
+What convinced Sotheron to leave this elite, but comparatively sedate, horse regiment for service in one of the most junior infantry regiments of the British army bound for overseas service is unknown.
 Nevertheless, he became a captain in the 62nd Regiment only a month before the regiment was ordered to Canada in the spring of 1776.

-Sir John Eden Member for the County of Durham has applied to me in behalf of Captain Sotherson of the 62nd Regiment who was taken Prisoner at Saratoga and is now with the Convention Troops.
+Sir John Eden Member for the County of Durham has applied to me in behalf of Captain Sotheron of the 62nd Regiment who was taken Prisoner at Saratoga and is now with the Convention Troops.
 He is the eldest son of a Gentleman of Fortune and Character and an intimate Friend of Sir John Eden's: and as the Father is in a very precarious state of Health, he is very desirous that his son may be exchanged, in order that he may return home.

 By July 1781, Sotheron was home again, recruiting men in England for the repatriated regiment.
-Upon the retirement of Captain John Shrimpton in September 1782, Sotheron received command of the regiment's grenadier company.
+Upon the retirement of Captain John Shrimpton in September 1782, Sotheron received command of the regiment's elite grenadier company.

-William Sotheron married Sarah Shepley Barker (1771-1842) on 23 December 1793, a woman 16 years his junior who ended up outliving him by almost 40 years.
 Soon after William's death, Sarah commissioned a memorial in his honor at Darrington Church, Yorkshire, the text of which reads as follows:

 An Affectionate Widow